zopefoundation/mongopersist/src/mongopersist/README.txt

 Write-Conflict Detection
 ------------------------

-Since Mongo has no support for MVCC, it does not provide a concept of write conflict detection.
+Since mongoDB has no support for MVCC, it does not provide a concept of write conflict detection.
 However, a simple write-conflict detection can be easily implemented using a serial number on the document.